nyantec/nyanpasswd/README.md

 ### Using direct database access (not recommended)

-While it is not recommended, you can plug an authentication consumer directly into the `mail-passwd` Postgres database to read data.
+While it is not recommended, you can plug an authentication consumer directly into the `nyanpasswd`'s Postgres database to read data.
 This is how the existing Postfix integration works (for simplicity, since it only needs aliases).

 Please note that there are no stability guarantees on this interface.

-All tables are stored in the schema named `mailpasswd`.
+All tables are stored in the schema named `mailpasswd` (legacy name).
 If you directly access the database, it is suggested to create an unprivileged user that has `SELECT` rights on the required tables:

 ```sql
 CREATE USER postfix;